mzml/sysnippets/README.md

 # sysnippets

-a collection of sys admin know how
+collection of files to run my sys